 What are the Eligibility Requirements for Disability Retirement?

 You must have 60 months of service credit.
 This requirement is waived for a member suffering a duty-related injury (nonhazardous members) or an in-line-of-duty injury (hazardous members) as explained below.

 If you began participating prior to August 1, 2004 and are eligible for an unreduced benefit, you cannot apply for a disability benefit.

-KPPA Medical Review Physicians shall review objective medical evidence submitted by you and make the determination if you are permanently functionally incapacitated since your last day of paid employment from performing the job you held as of your last day of paid employment.
+KPPA or MMRO Medical Review Physicians shall review objective medical evidence submitted by you and make the determination if you are permanently functionally incapacitated since your last day of paid employment from performing the job you held as of your last day of paid employment.

 An incapacity must not result directly or indirectly from bodily injury, mental illness, disease, or condition which pre-existed the membership in the Systems or reemployment, whichever is more recent.